University Administrative Policies

 4.1.
 Operations

-The Executive Vice President for Administration has authority to sign all contracts, except those reserved to the President, Chancellor for Health Sciences, or to the Regents and those used for the purchase of goods and/or services (refer to Section 4.2. herein).
+The Executive Vice President for Finance and Administration has authority to sign all contracts, except those reserved to the University President, EVP for Health Sciences/CEO for Health System, or to the Regents and those used for the purchase of goods and/or services (refer to Section 4.2. herein).

-The Chancellor for Health Sciences has authority to sign all contracts for the Health Sciences Center and the UNM Health System, except those reserved to the President or to the Regents, contracts for the purchase of goods and/or services (refer to Section 4.2. herein), settlement agreements (except in accordance with Section 4.7. herein), intellectual property assignments (refer to Section 4.8. herein), real estate contracts (refer to Section 4.9. herein), and contracts for purchase of construction and certain professional services (refer to Section 4.10. herein).
+The EVP for Health Sciences/CEO for Health System has authority to sign all contracts for the Health Sciences Center, except those reserved to the University President or to the Regents, contracts for the purchase of goods and/or services (refer to Section 4.2. herein), settlement agreements (except in accordance with Section 4.7. herein), intellectual property assignments (refer to Section 4.8. herein), real estate contracts (refer to Section 4.9. herein), and contracts for purchase of construction and certain professional services (refer to Section 4.10. herein).

 These delegations overlap with many of the more specific delegations listed below.